youkerm/Budget-Buddy/README.md

 Requires PHP 5.5 and PHPMyAdmin (MYSQL)

 Unpack files into the root directory of your webserver.
-Import the SQL query file via the PHPMyAdmin interface.
+Import the SQL query file (budgetdash.sql) via the PHPMyAdmin Import interface.

 ### Development